kadirhas/CarND-Semantic-Segmentation/README.md

 python main.py
 ```
 ##### Implementation details
-In this work, FCN-8 that is mentioned in this paper is implemented. [link placeholder]
+In this work, FCN-8 that is mentioned in [this paper](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf) is implemented.
 It consist of a modified VGG network and 1x1 convolutions and deconvolutions to maintain the spatial information of the result of the VGG network.